Lorraine: Language and culture

-Most of Lorraine has a clear French identity, with the exception of the northeastern part of the region, today known as Moselle, which historically has had an ethnic German, and German-speaking, population.
+Most of Lorraine has a clear French identity, with the exception of the northeastern part of the region, today known as Moselle, which historically has had a Franconian-speaking population in its northern half.

 In 1871, Bismarck annexed about a third of today's Lorraine to the new federation of the German Empire following a decisive victory in the Franco-Prussian War.
 This disputed third has a culture not easily classifiable as either French or German, since both Romance and German dialects are spoken here.
 Like many border regions, Lorraine was a patchwork of ethnicities and dialects not mutually intelligible with either standard French or German (see linguistic boundary of Moselle).

 Traditionally, two languages are native to Lorraine.
 The first is Lorrain, which is a moribund minority Romance language that is spoken in southeastern Lorraine.
 The second is the German dialect of Lorraine Franconian, a group of three Franconian dialects independently surviving in northern and western Lorraine.
 They are referred to collectively as Plàtt in Franconian or francique or platt (lorrain) in French (not to be confused with Lorrain, the Romance language).
 Now mainly rural and isolated, these dialects gradually differ in the region, though they are mutually intelligible.
 Lorraine Franconian is distinct from neighbouring Alsatian, to the south, although the two are often confused.
 Neither of them has official status where they are spoken, but Alsatian is far more widely used.

-Technically, Lorraine Franconian is a catch-all term for what were historically three dialects: Luxemburgish, Mosel Franconian, and Rhine Franconian.
+Technically, Lorraine Franconian is a catch-all term for what were historically three dialects: Luxembourgish, Mosel Franconian, and Rhine Franconian.
 Each is identical to the same dialects spoken in the neighboring Rhineland of Germany.

-Like most of France's regional languages (e.g. Basque, Breton, West Flemish, Catalan, Provençal, and Alsatian), Lorrain and Lorraine Franconian have largely been replaced in use by French.
+Like most of France's regional languages (e.g. Basque, Breton, West Flemish, Catalan, Provençal, and Alsatian which is close to dialects of its neighboring Lorraine), Lorrain and Lorraine Franconian have largely been replaced in use by French.
 For more than a century, nationalistic policies of the central government required public schooling to be conducted only in French.
 Now, however, there are efforts being made to revive Lorraine Franconian, whose linguistic vitality is still relatively high.
 Recent efforts include the use of bilingual signs in Franconian areas, and Franconian-language classes for young children whose parents can no longer speak their ancestral language.